palmmc/EasyAsPermissions/README.md

 1) For more advanced users, a more efficient approach is to edit the JSON directly.
 To start, navigate to your `/bedrock_server/config/` folder; the `/config/` folder should be in the same directory as your `/plugins/` folder.
 2) Open `permissions_manager.json` in your choice of text editor.
 You don't need anything fancy; Notepad will do.
 3) Begin editing.
-Refer to the wiki page [COMING_SOON](../../wiki/JSON-Arguments) for available arguments.
+Refer to the wiki page [JSON Arguments](../../wiki/JSON-Arguments) for available arguments.
 Once done, save the file and reload/restart your server for the changes to take effect.

 ### 🥳 Congratulations!